 An entity sells goods with a warranty under which customers are covered for the cost of repairs of any manufacturing defects that become apparent within the first six months after purchase.
 If minor defects were detected in all products sold, repair costs of Rs 1 million would result.
 If major defects were detected in all products sold, repair costs of Rs 4 million would result.
-The entity's past experience and future expectations indicate that, for the coming year, 75 per cent of the goods sold will have no defects, 20 per cent of the goods sold will have minor defects and 5 per cent of the goods sold will have major defects.
+The entity's past experience and future expectations indicate that, for the coming year, 75 per cent of the goods sold will have minor defects and 5 per cent of the goods sold will have major defects.
 In accordance with paragraph 24, an entity assesses the probability of an outflow for the warranty obligations as a whole.